KUJP-code/KU-wiki/src/content/docs/setsumeikai/gas_sheet.md

 D - Guardian (this would be the parent's name)

-E- Medical records???
-Some rows have a link to another sheets file here, others have a Kanji that translates to 'Done'
+E - A link to the generated PDF or Kanji saying it's done

 F - Phone number